Program philosophy

 Certification requirements

-3. Once your courses are completed and you've submitted your volunteer hours, email us at gardening@usask.ca to request access to your exam.
-Your exam will be an online, multiple choice, open book exam.
-You will be able to complete it as many times as necessary until you pass it so it serves as a training tool as well as a testing tool.
+3. Once your courses are completed and you've submitted your volunteer hours in the appropriate sections of your certification course, email us at gardening@usask.ca to request access to your exam.
+Your exam will be an online, multiple-choice, open-book exam.
+You will be able to complete it as many times as necessary until you pass it so it serves as both a training tool and a testing tool.

 You will be considered a University of Saskatchewan Master Gardener Trainee until you have fulfilled all of the above requirements.

-Anyone can register for any of our workshops, including the core workshops.
-You don't need to be registered in the Master Gardener program itself in order to participate in these classes, but you do need to be registered in the program in order to certify.
-This means you can try a class or two, decide if it's for you, and then choose to pursue certification.
+Anyone can register for any of our courses at any time, including the core courses, and you never have to pursue certification if you don't choose to.
+If you want to certify as a Master Gardener, you must be registered in the Master Gardener certification course itself.
+This means you can try a class or two, decide if it's for you, and then choose to pursue certification later.

-All of the courses required for certification are available on a "Learn at your own pace, register whenever you want" format except for two, noted below.
+All courses required for certification are available on a "Learn at your own pace, register whenever you want" format except for Communications Part 2, noted below.
 You can start on the date you want, watch anytime it works for you, and repeat the courses as often as you need to feel you have learned the material – all for the originally posted fee for at least one full year.
+Each time you register for another course, you get one-year access to that course and it renews access to any other courses you previously registered in with our program.
 The total cost is about $1,000 plus gst and the total course hours are about 64 hours.

-1. Manitoba Master Gardener Certification: $210 plus tax, about 10 hours plus tracking and the final exam.
+1. Master Gardener Certification: $210 plus tax, about 10 hours plus tracking and the final exam.

 2. Garden Fundamentals: $180 plus tax, about 16 hours